MooersLab/annotated-bibliography-org/README.md

 This configuration includes the Vertico-Orderless-Corfu-Cape-Consult-Embark auto-completion stack, org-ref for managing bibliographies, and pdf-tools for viewing PDFs inside Emacs.
 This configuration depends on a handful of external packages.
 The *init.el* file takes 2-3 seconds to load.
+You will have to edit some file paths.

 I swamped the *option* and *command keys* because I use the command key for the Meta key.
 I did not include org-agenda or org-roam.